Pappmann/CatMerge/README.md

 ## Integrate with your file manager

 ### Nautilus (GNOME Files)
-Copy (or symlink) into the Nautilus *Scripts* folder, so it shows up in the context menu:

 ```bash
 mkdir -p ~/.local/share/nautilus/scripts
 ln -sf ~/.local/bin/catmerge ~/.local/share/nautilus/scripts/"Merge Media Files"